Private API

 SymbolicAWEModels.wing_eqs!Function

-wing_eqs!(s, eqs, psys, _pset, defaults; kwargs...)
+wing_eqs!(s, eqs, psys, defaults; kwargs...)

 Generate the differential equations for the wing's rigid body dynamics.

-For QUATERNION wings:
+For RIGID_DYNAMICS wings:

 • ODE state: com_w, com_vel, Q_p_to_w, ω_p (principal frame)